qjimbo/NMSLegacyVersionInstaller/README.md

 To use the No Man's Sky Legacy Version Installer, follow these steps:

 1. Download the application from the [Releases](https://github.com/qjimbo/NMSLegacyVersionInstaller/releases)  page.
-2. Launch the application and provide your Steam account details.
+2. Choose the versions of the game you wish to install.
-3. Choose the versions of the game you wish to install.
+3. Launch the application and provide your Steam account details.
 4. Wait for the download and installation process to complete.
-5. Launch the game using the provided executable file.
+5. Launch No Man's Sky using the provided shortcuts.

 ## Third-party Tools Used
 The installer uses the third-party tool [DepotDownloader](https://github.com/SteamRE/DepotDownloader) to download the game from Steam, followed by the [Goldburg Emulator Project](https://gitlab.com/Mr_Goldberg/goldberg_emulator)'s steam_api64.dll and [Steamless](https://github.com/atom0s/Steamless) to allow the game to run properly.

-Additionally the [ConsoleControl](https://github.com/dwmkerr/consolecontrol) and [Costura.Fody](https://github.com/Fody/Costura) libraries are used to handle command line input and output and consolidate the application into a single EXE.
+Additionally the [ConsoleControl](https://github.com/dwmkerr/consolecontrol) and [Costura.Fody](https://github.com/Fody/Costura) libraries are used to handle command line input and output and consolidate the application into a single executable file.

 ## Contributing